Barton Springs Pool

-Barton Springs Pool is a recreational outdoor swimming pool that is filled entirely with water from nearby natural springs.
-It is located on the grounds of Zilker Park in Austin, Texas.
-The pool exists within the channel of Barton Creek and utilizes water from Main Barton Spring, the fourth largest spring in Texas.
-The pool is a popular venue for year-round swimming, as its temperature hovers between about 68 °F and 74 °F year round.
+Barton Springs Pool is a recreational outdoor swimming pool in Austin, Texas, that is filled entirely by natural springs connected to the Edwards Aquifer.
+Located in Zilker Park, the pool exists within the channel of Barton Creek and uses water from Main Barton Spring, the fourth-largest spring in Texas.
+The pool is a popular venue for year-round swimming, as its temperature hovers between about 68 °F and 74 °F year-round.